mbhall88/pafpy/docs/USAGE.md

 ### PAF records

-The object you will likely spend most time with is `pafpy.pafrecord.PafRecord`.
-Refer to the API docs for documentation on all the functions and member variables this class contains.
+The object you will likely spend the most time with is `pafpy.pafrecord.PafRecord`.
+Refer to the [API docs][api-docs] for documentation on all the functions and member variables this class contains.

-Let's look at a few use cases though.
-Construction of `PafRecord`s is quite flexible as we wanted to make it very easy to write unit tests and construct arbitrary records without having to construct and entire PAF file just to do so.
+Let's look at a few use cases.
+Construction of `PafRecord`s is quite flexible as we wanted to make it very easy to write unit tests and construct arbitrary records without having to create an entire PAF file to do so.
 There are two ways to construct a `PafRecord`:

-1. The default constructor, where you specify each member variable manually.
+1. The default constructor: where you specify each member variable manually.
-2. Using the `pafpy.pafrecord.PafRecord.from_str` factory constructor method.
+2. The `pafpy.pafrecord.PafRecord.from_str` factory constructor: where you create a `PafRecord` directly from a `str`.

 ```py
 from pafpy import PafRecord, Strand, Tag